nixworks/public/news/2011/06/29/index.md

 ##### Brown University
 ### [Research by Brown University finds the U.S. wars on Iraq and Afghanistan are expected to cost at least $3.2 trillion, and maybe as much as $4.4 trillion, higher than previously expected. ](/news/2011/06/29/research-by-brown-university-finds-the-u-s-wars-on-iraq-and-afghanistan-are-expected-to-cost-at-least-3-2-trillion-and-maybe-as-much-as.md)
-_Context: Iraq War, Brown University, War in Afghanistan (2001-present)_
+_Context: War in Afghanistan (2001-present), Iraq War, Brown University_

 ##### Abuja
 ### [A curfew is imposed on Abuja by the Nigerian government due to recent deadly attacks. ](/news/2011/06/29/a-curfew-is-imposed-on-abuja-by-the-nigerian-government-due-to-recent-deadly-attacks.md)